tvst/htbuilder/README.md

-# htbuild — Tiny HTML string builder for Python
+# htbuild — tiny HTML string builder for Python

-Build HTML strings using a purely functional syntax!
-Why use templating languages when you can just use Python?
+htbuild lets you build HTML strings using a purely functional syntax in Python.
+Why use templating languages when you can just use functions?

 ## Examples